ArteGEIE/keycloak-password-sha1/README.md

 # keycloak-sha1-salted

+This project is a fork of https://github.com/nicolabeghin/keycloak-sha1-salted for Arte.
+In this project, sha1 is constructed from `sha1(rawPassword + salt)` (and not `sha1(salt + rawPassword)` as made originally).

+---

 Add salted SHA1 hashing support to Keycloak. ie. you're migrating to Keycloak and need to import legacy passwords stored as SHA-1 salted hashes.

 ## Requirements